Retatrutide FDA Approval Status 2026

 What About the Dysesthesia Safety Signal?

-Dysesthesia is not life-threatening and was generally described as mild to moderate in severity.
-However, the rate is clinically meaningful and distinguishes retatrutide from other GLP-1-class drugs, which do not typically produce this side effect.
-Eli Lilly has stated that the signal is being monitored across all ongoing TRIUMPH trials.
+Dysesthesia was generally described as mild to moderate in severity in public coverage.
+The rate distinguishes retatrutide from other GLP-1-class drugs, which do not typically report this signal at similar levels.
+Eli Lilly has stated that the signal is being monitored across ongoing TRIUMPH trials.

-Whether dysesthesia affects regulatory review or labeling remains to be seen.
-The FDA will weigh this signal against the overall benefit-risk profile when the NDA is eventually submitted.
+Whether dysesthesia and the new UTI observation affect regulatory review or labeling remains to be seen.
+The FDA will weigh both signals against the overall benefit-risk profile when the NDA is eventually submitted.
+Full TRIUMPH-1 safety tables are scheduled for the 86th ADA Scientific Sessions in June 2026.

-For dose-by-dose GI rates, discontinuation data, and a full adverse event breakdown, see our retatrutide side effects guide.
+For trial-arm GI rates, discontinuation data, and a full adverse-event breakdown, see our retatrutide safety guide.

 Adverse Events in Retatrutide Trials

 Across Phase 2 and Phase 3 clinical trials, the most frequently reported adverse events with retatrutide have been gastrointestinal in nature.
-Nausea, diarrhea, vomiting, and constipation were the leading symptoms, consistent with the known side-effect profile of GLP-1 drugs and other incretin-based medications.
-These adverse events generally peaked during the dose-titration period and diminished as patients continued treatment at higher doses.
+Nausea, diarrhea, vomiting, and constipation were the leading symptoms, consistent with the tolerability profile of GLP-1 drugs and other incretin-based medications.
+These adverse events generally clustered during the trial escalation window and diminished over time in the published trial context.

 When Could Retatrutide Be Approved?